• Skip to primary navigation

 How long will these molasses cookies last?

-I’m a firm believer that most cookies are best when they are still warm from the oven.
-That said, these little beauties will keep well in your cookie jar for 4-5 days.
+Iโ€™m a firm believer that most cookies are best when they are still warm from the oven.
+That said, these little beauties will keep well in your cookie jar along with a batch of lemon blueberry cookies and coffee cookies for 4-5 days.

 More Cozy Cookie Recipes